Yangon, Mahar Bandhula Rd with the Sule Pagoda at the end. Photo by Maung Maung San.

-What to see and do in Yangon?
+What can you see and do in Yangon?

 Not a lot is the short answer though you can’t avoid Yangon as it’s the gateway to the brilliant interior of the country.
 However, street life is moderately interesting even if the streets are unpleasantly heavy with traffic, cables and very tired buildings.